Bachata Ambassador explains the

 The Extended Bachata Roots workshop will be an exciting journey to tainos, conquistadors, slaves, palo, atabales, religion, belief, fears, leisure, celebrations, politics, bourgeois, peasants, trujillo, merengue and tipico in the timeframe 1400-1960.
 We will raise up the details which had an impact on the evolution of the music and dance in Dominican Republic.

 Bachata Ambassador Vesa has done a lot of work together with Dominican historians Melody to present a compact and visually package History of the Dominican Music and Dances and Rewritten Bachata History.
-We have done this class several times and most probably we'll do it again in DR12, because DR11 is a short festival.

 This workshop explains cronologically the Dominican music and dance evolution.
 You will understand of what Tainos (the aboriginal inhabitants of DR), Spaniards and African slaves brought to Dominican music and dance.
 The ancient colonies were small and controlled by religions, law, beliefs and habits.
 During the 500 years period there were a dozens of music genres and most of these genres still exist.